More work doesn’t necessarily equal more productivity.

 Now, it’s your turn to apply these strategies to your work and observe how smartly you could make use of the hours you have.

-You may use the strategies to your advantage but can’t add any extra hours to what you’ve in a day.
-But you can squeeze more productive hours of your day that would eventually help you find that you can accomplish the task before the deadline.
+You may use the strategies to your advantage, but you can’t add any extra hours to what you’ve got in a day.
+But you can squeeze more productive hours into your day that will eventually help you find that you can accomplish the task before the deadline.

 So when you use these strategies, consider them as a tool.
 They’re not meant to enslave you.
 You can always reschedule because of the choice and control in your hand.

-But what matters the most is how consistent you are with the discipline, no matter you miss out on following them a few times.
-Because they’re meant to track your progress and build confidence.
+But what matters the most is how consistent you are with the discipline, no matter you miss out following them a few times.
+Because they’re meant to track your progress and give you more control.